rad1200/389Rfall2019/week/11/writeup/README.md

 [http://142.93.136.81:5000/](http://142.93.136.81:5000/)

 I determined that this part would be related to SQL injections.
 I observed the URLs of the vulnerable goods and noticed that they all ended with id= a number (0,1, or 2).
-Using the 1=1 is always true trick for SQL injections.
-After entering http://142.93.136.81:5000/item?id=0'||'1'='1 i got the flag CMSC389R-{y0u_ar3_th3_SQ1_ninj@}.
+Using the 1=1 is always true trick for SQL injections i entered http://142.93.136.81:5000/item?id=0'||'1'='1 i got the flag CMSC389R-{y0u_ar3_th3_SQ1_ninj@}.

 ### Part 2 (60 Pts)
 Complete all 6 levels of: